barbosa46/Python-Crypto-Details/README.md

 $ sudo apt-get install python3
 ```

-- Then you will need to clone this reository into your workspace
+- Then you will need to clone this repository into your workspace

 ```bash
 $ git clone https://github.com/tecnico-sec/Python-Crypto.git